The Complete Guide to Website Project Management

 There are multiple streams of content that you might want to publish on your website.
 For us, copy and content writing is typically divided into 3 different buckets.

-• Blog: The blog is a collection of stories, advice, product releases, announcements and use cases that are shared with users of a product and potential prospects.
+- Blog: The blog is a collection of stories, advice and announcements.
 The copy is typically longer and more story-based than webpages.

-• Help center: The help center provides documentation and how-to guides on different functionality that users might encounter within the product.
+- Help center: The help center provides documentation on product functionality.

 Graphic Designer